Salaries for Expats in Australia

 Australia is one of the world's most desirable expat destinations, and many who decide to relocate there to live and work do so for reasons outside of financial gain.
 The country's high quality of life, gorgeous natural scenery, multicultural cities and ideal climate mean that many expats are content to subsist in Australia without necessarily saving too much money at the end of every month.

-For starters, expats are advised that there are minimum salary requirements based on Australian market salary rates for those applying for a Temporary Residence (Long-stay Business) Visa.
-Although the figure varies a bit from area to area and job to job (with IT and Communications professionals needing to earn more), the general minimum requirement is set at a standard rate.
+For starters, expats are advised that there are minimum salary requirements based on Australian market salary rates for those applying for certain visas.
+Although the figure varies a bit from area to area and job to job, the general minimum requirement is set at a standard rate.

-In terms of individual monthly expenses, please note that while a great deal of research has been undertaken to ensure that the following figures are accurate, they are – of course – highly variable, and can be influenced by a wide range of considerations.
-An expat's monthly expenses in Australia will chiefly be determined by the city/state one chooses to move to (Sydney and Melbourne are the most expensive), how big or luxurious the accommodation one chooses to rent is, whether one chooses to own a car or to rely on public transport – and perhaps most tellingly, what category of Australian visa one is in possession of (as this will make a large difference to one's tax payments and schooling and healthcare costs).
+An expat's monthly expenses in Australia will chiefly be determined by the city one chooses to move to (Sydney and Perth are the most expensive), how big or luxurious the accommodation one chooses to rent is, whether one chooses to own a car or to rely on public transport – and perhaps most tellingly, what category of Australian visa one is in possession of (as this will make a difference to one's tax payments and schooling and healthcare costs).

-Elements to consider when drawing up a monthly expenses budget for Australia:
+Elements to consider when drawing up a monthly expenses budget for Australia include taxes, rent, utilities, transport, healthcare, groceries, schooling and entertainment.